r4victor/tenthousandmeters/content/blog/python_bts_05.md

               2 RETURN_VALUE
 ```

 The compiler produces the `LOAD_DEREF` and `STORE_DEREF` opcodes for cell and free variables.
-A cell variable is a local variable used in a nested function.
-In our example, `b` is a cell variable of the `f` function, because it's used in `g`.
+A cell variable is a local variable referenced in a nested function.
+In our example, `b` is a cell variable of the function `f`, because it's referenced by `g`.
 A free variable is a cell variable from the perspective of a nested function.
-It's a variable not bound in a function but bound in the enclosing function or a variable marked `nonlocal`.
-In our example, `b` is a free variable of the `g` function, because it's not bound in `g` but bound in `f`.
+It's a variable not bound in a nested function but bound in the enclosing function or a variable declared `nonlocal`.
+In our example, `b` is a free variable of the function `g`, because it's not bound in `g` but bound in `f`.

 The values of cell and free variables are stored in the `f_localsplus ` array after the values of normal local variables.
-The only difference is that `f_localsplus[index_of_cell_or_free_var]` points not to the value directly but to a cell object containing the value:
+The only difference is that `f_localsplus[index_of_cell_or_free_variable]` points not to the value directly but to a cell object containing the value:

 ```C
 typedef struct {